How To Duplicate Pages On Wix

 Step-by-Step Guide to Duplicating Pages on Wix

 Duplicating pages on your Wix website is a quick and easy way to create new content while maintaining a consistent design and layout.
 This process lets you copy an existing page and customize it as needed, saving you time and effort.
-If you need to create a new page on your Wix website from scratch instead, that's also straightforward - but duplication is the faster route when you already have a page you like.
+If you need to create a new page on your Wix website from scratch instead, that's also straightforward, but duplication is the faster route when you already have a page you like.

 Here's how to get started.